bpbwaite/redeemcore/README.md

 + 'regexp_pts': A regular expression.
 The groups in the first match can be used as [macros](#macros) in the steps ran by the action. (string)

 Note: Generally each action accepts just one mode.
 You may have copies of an action where the only difference is the accepted modes and cost.
 It is not recommended to mix point-actions with the other types.

-### Multiple Credits

-Add the 'multiple-credit' option to the 'accepted_modes' field of an inexact tips or bits action to run multiple times, based on the size of the donation.
-Multiple credit actions should not use certain macros.

 ### Initialization and Periodic Actions